dmbarbour/glas/docs/AbstractAssembly.md

 The main idea for abstract assembly to use Names from a user-controlled namespace as constructors in an abstract syntax tree (AST) intermediate representation.
 This gives users an opportunity to control which language features a subprogram may use through the namespace, and potentially supports extension of or adaptation between ASTs.

-Proposed representation for abstract assembly as glas data:
+Proposed plain-old-data representation for abstract assembly as glas data:

         type AST = c:(Name, List of AST)        # constructor
                  | d:Data                       # embedded data